PreethiKumaresh/Mini_Project/README.md

 # Mini_Project

+## Student Management
-##Student Management is a Placement Java Enterprise Application build using JSP
+It is a Placement Java Enterprise Application build using JSP